trizin/avax-subnet-customization/README.md

 This is the number of the genesis block.
 It is usually set to `0x0`.

 #### `airdropHash` `baseFeePerGas` `airdropAmount`
 You can remove or leave these fields as they are.
+I'd recommend removing them.
 I'm not sure what they do.

 ### Native token allocation
 We've done this part of the configuration [using the wizard](#airdropping-native-tokens).